Nicolas Cage: 2004–2011: Franchise films

 In 2008, Cage appeared as Joe, a contract killer who undergoes a change of heart while on a work outing in Bangkok, in the film Bangkok Dangerous.
 The film is shot by the Pang Brothers and has a distinctly South-East Asian flavor.
 In 2009, Cage starred in the science fiction thriller Knowing, directed by Alex Proyas.
 In the film, he plays an MIT professor who examines the contents of a time capsule unearthed at his son's elementary school.
-Startling predictions found inside the capsule that has already come true lead him to believe that the world is going to end at the close of the week and that he and his son are somehow involved in the destruction.
-The film received mainly negative reviews but was the box office winner on its opening weekend.
+Startling predictions found inside the capsule that have already come true lead him to believe that the world is going to end at the close of the week and that he and his son are somehow involved in the destruction.
+The film received mixed reviews but was the box office winner on its opening weekend.

 Also in 2009, Cage starred in the film Bad Lieutenant: Port of Call New Orleans, directed by acclaimed German director Werner Herzog.
 He portrayed a corrupt police officer with gambling, drug and alcohol addictions.
 The film was very well received by critics, holding a rating of 87% positive reviews on review aggregator website Rotten Tomatoes.
 Cage was lauded for his performance, with Michael Phillips of the Chicago Tribune writing "Herzog has found his ideal interpreter, a performer whose truth lies deep in the artifice of performance: ladies and gentlemen, Nicolas Cage, at his finest."
 This film reunited Cage with Eva Mendes, who played his love interest in Ghost Rider.
 In 2010, Cage starred in The Sorcerer's Apprentice, in which he played the sorcerer, and the next year, headlined the period piece Season of the Witch, as a 14th-century knight transporting a woman accused of causing the Black Plague to a monastery.
 In 2011, Cage reprised his role in Ghost Rider's sequel Ghost Rider: Spirit of Vengeance.